 - All of your usual kayaking gear

 As you select your gear, remember to keep the general environment of your campsite in mind.
-For warm-weather camping, consider bringing as lightweight of a sleeping bag as you think you can comfortably get away with.
-You might also be able to bring less clothing if you can wash and hang dry things to wear again.
+Consider packing a lightweight sleeping bag for warm-weather camping if the weather conditions allow it.
+You might also be able to bring less clothing if you can wash and hang clothes out to dry to wear again.

 Use Caution With Hatches

-Most kayaks come with dry hatches that may even claim to be waterproof.
-Experienced kayakers know never to fully trust that things won’t get wet inside of a hatch.
-Use dry bags instead to make sure that your essentials aren’t soaked when you get to your campsite.
+Most sit-on-top kayaks come with dry hatches that may claim to be waterproof.
+Experienced kayakers know never to fully trust that things won’t get wet inside a hatch.
+Use dry bags to ensure your essentials aren’t soaked when you get to your campsite.

-Dry bags are perfect for protecting your gear if you capsize or something falls off the boat.
+Dry bags and waterproof backpacks are perfect for protecting your gear if you capsize or if something falls off the boat.
 An additional tip is to choose smaller bags.
-Packing several small dry bags makes it easier to stash them in little pockets of space that you have in your storage areas.
+Packing several small dry bags makes it easier to stash them in little pockets of space in your storage areas.

 Know Your Kayak’s Weight Limit